Forgot password

 Recommended Videos

-The elixir grants a lasting effect that has the potential to be a massive buff or a bit of a nerf to your party depending on your composition, so it’s important you understand its effects before deciding to drink it.
-Even then, there’s a specific chain of events that must take place for this potion to exist, and those events start in the first half of Act Two.
+Depending on your composition, it’s important you understand these effects before deciding to drink it.
+Even then, a specific chain of events must take place for this potion to exist, and those events start in the first half of Act Two.
+Here’s what you need to know about Formula Gruna, its effects, and if you should drink it or not when presented with the opportunity to do so in BG3.

 You got her childlike wonder too?
 Screenshot by Dot Esports